-As we kick off a new decade, we continue to learn more about how the world’s mass consumption of plastics are affecting our environment, we get progressively more aware of the products we buy.
+As we continue to learn more about how the world’s mass consumption of plastics are affecting our environment, we get progressively more aware of the products we buy.
 In the CPG space, that means manufacturers are feeling the pressure to reduce single-use plastics and develop sustainable packaging.
 In a recent report from IRI and CSB, 27% of shoppers — and 32% of Gen Z and Millennials — seek out retailers that carry sustainable products.
 The challenge becomes how to do so on ever-tightening budgets, while remaining true to brand and consumer expectations.

 In the past few years, the removal of plastic single-use straws has been a priority for some major companies like Starbucks.
 Los Angeles is limiting the use of disposable napkins and utensils in restaurants.
 Others have opted to take on “sustainability pledges” that aim to reduce greenhouse gas emissions.
 And while plastic-free aisles may still be a far-off notion for many large retailers in the U.S., trends like these might be something brands and stores want to be ready for–and cutting-edge technology is aiming to help.

 Virtual simulations are one such option that allows teams to visualize and test new packaging and messaging designs within the context of the store shelf.
 This gives teams an understanding as to the impact a new design, type of material, or messaging might have on consumers behavior.
 They can then make informed decisions on whether or not a change to sustainable packaging or reduced plastic use would be beneficial overall.